 Do I have to pay the remaining 25%?

-All employers would be expected to at least make best efforts to top up salaries to 100%.
+All employers would be expected to at least make best efforts to top up salaries to 100% and self-attest to their best effort.

 What if I am not eligible?